Janky-Jingle-Crew/janky-jingle-crew.github.io/README.md

 {% endcomment %}

 ## About
-We are the janky jingle crew, a group of makers who come together every year to make cool Christmas cards, which we give out to family and friends.
+We are the Janky Jingle Crew, a group of makers who come together every year to make cool Christmas cards, which we give out to family and friends.
 This originally started when we were part of the [CASE association](https://caselabbet.se) at Chalmers University of Technology in Gothenburg, Sweden, and it has since become a tradition.

 ## Previous years